Shooting Flambient Real Estate Shots

 While the top layer is still selected, we will create a Hide Mask.
 Hold down the Option Key on a Mac & click on this icon that the red arrow is pointed to above.

 You will see this after that step.
 Be sure the white brackets are about the black box.
 If not, the following steps will not work.
-Check every so often on this so you will be OK.
+Check this every so often to ensure you are OK.

 Click on “B”

 This now has you using the brush tool.
-Be sure your toolbar on top is to normal, Opacity 100%, and flow at 20%.
+Be sure your toolbar on top is normal, has an opacity of 100%, and flows at 20%.
 Where you see the 175 below the circle [Your number may be different], click on it, and this will pop up.

 Hardness needs to be at 0%, which feathers the brush.
 To make the brush bigger, click on them ]; to make it smaller, click on [.

-Now we are almost ready to paint.
-Right now we are not seeing the HDR, we are now seeing our first flash photo.
+Now, we are almost ready to paint.
+We are not seeing the HDR; we are now seeing our first flash photo.

 I clicked on the eye in the layers level to turn off the top two photos.
-The third one is the one I want to move to just below the top HDR photo and the first Flash photo.
-Then we repeat for that layer to create another hidden mask.
-See instructions above on how we did that for the HDR.
+I want to move the third one to just below the top HDR photo and the first Flash photo.
+Then, we repeat for that layer to create another hidden mask.
+See the instructions above on how we did that for the HDR.
 When you are done, it will look like this.

-Now be sure you press “B” so you have the brush and that the white box is on top of the black box on the left, as seen below.
-If reversed, then click on “X” to toggle between them.
+Now, be sure you press “B” so you have the brush and that the white box is on top of the black box on the left, as seen below.
+If the boxes are reversed, then click on “X” to toggle between them.

 Brush over the shadows of the ceiling fan and the hanging light; this is what I got if you mistake toggle to black with the “X” and reverse what you did.